ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: The Dataset

 \subsection{Reading Passages Analysis}

-According to Figure \ref{fig_number_poems}, the number of poems in higher grades is equally distributed between the primary grades and the high grade.
+According to Figure \ref{fig_number_poems}, the number of poems in higher grades is equally distributed between the primary and high grades.
 Grades $3^{rd}$ has the largest number of poems as reading passages, while Grades $1^{rd}$ have only one poem, according to Table \ref{tab_statis_grade}.

 On the other hand, Table \ref{tab_prose_poem} shows the statistical comparison between the reading passages in prose form and poem form, respectively.
 The average length of articles is calculated by the sum of the length of articles divided by the number of articles.
 According to Table \ref{tab_prose_poem}, the average length of articles in the poem form is shorter than in the prose form.
 Also, the vocabulary size in the poem also less than in the prose.
 It is clear that the articles in prose are longer and have more words than those in poems.